 Hjemme og muntlig eksamen + deltakelse i grupper

 The course will balance the delivery of substantive content on governing energy transitions with training on how to construct a robust written argument anchored in this thematic literature and explain it to peers.
-It is organised as three modules, each delivered in two two-hour sessions held on consecutive days.
-Active participation in all six sessions is mandatory.Module 1 (sessions 1 and 2) will impart and discuss key concepts and equip participants with tools to compose a thematic essay.
-Module 2 (sessions 3 and 4) will offer students a chance to give an oral presentation of their draft essay and discuss it with their peers - active commenting on other participants' essays is expected.
-Module 3 (sessions 5 and 6) will discuss the essays in relation to existing theoretical and analytical frameworks on governing energy transitions.
-The final essay will be due shortly after the third module, and is discussed individually in the closing meeting.
+It is organised as three modules, clustered in 2-4 sessions of three hours each (typically scheduled for January, February and March), followed by a closing meeting in April.Module 1 imparts and discusses key concepts and equips participants with tools to compose a thematic essay.
+Module 2 offers students a chance to give an oral presentation of their draft essay and discuss it with their peers - active commenting on other participants' essays is expected.
+Module 3 discusses the essays in relation to existing theoretical and analytical frameworks on governing energy transitions.
+The final essay is due shortly after the third module, and is discussed individually in the closing meeting.

 Classroom sessions will take a knowledge co-production approach and embody research-based teaching.
 The course responsible will facilitate the development of competences and make thematic expertise available, based on experience with energy transitions governance scholarship.
 The format will be classroom discussion in a workshop setting, based on course texts and participants' draft essays.
 Each participant will give a 30-minute oral presentation of their draft essay during the course, thus contributing content for peers to engage with.
 The course responsible will ease participants' engagement with course texts but expect participants to contribute perspectives based on detailed reading ahead of the sessions.